Code-Institute-Submissions/east-africa-safari/README.md

 * I started with the navigation bar at the top and footer at the bottom.
 * The navigation bar has links to allow navigation to different areas.
 * The navbar and the footer has same background colors for easy identification.
-* A corousel section to engage the user.
+* A corousel (my landing page)section with images to engage the user.
-* A destinations section to invite the user to top destinations section.
+* The landing page has a button to (destinations section) to invite the user to top destinations section.
-* Previews stories section to inspire the user.
+* Previews stories section to inspire the user with images at the front and preview stories at the back.
 * Map section to help user see locations in the map.
 * Feedback section for any feedback from the user.
 * With different color variations to keep the user engaged.